 Use the GCA Cybersecurity Toolkit for Small Business to access tools to assist you in setting up DMARC.

 In setting up DMARC, it may be helpful to see who is sending email on your behalf.
 Once you have set it up, there are tools that can tell you if someone is trying to impersonate you.
-You also want to protect your brand by protecting your trademarks, so check out the tools in the toolkit.
+You also want to protect your brand by protecting your trademarks, so check out the tools in this toolbox.